daichijoseph/Chess_Interface/README.md

 ## Instructions for running and interacting:
 #### To make the executable, enter the "make" command in the command line.
 This will create an executable file named chess, which can be run by entering ./chess.

+#### At the moment, only pawn moves are possible.
+However, every pawn move (besides check and checkmating moves) have been accounted for including en passant and promotion.

 #### Moves must be entered in something called "algebraic notation", the standard notation used to record chess games.
 The rules for this notation are briefly described below:
 - **Pieces are represented by the following letters:**
   - Kings: K